BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 Now we have a trigger, we just need 2 more steps:

-- add the dependency jobs (the ones to be watched)
+- add the dependency jobs (the ones that will trigger the next job), in this case its the crawler
 - add the job which needs to be triggered once all watched ones are completed;

 ![adding jobs to the trigger](./img/orchestration/wf9.png)